u-mar/Snake-RL/README.md

 During training, the agent interacts with the environment, collects experiences, and updates the Q-values using the loss between predicted and target Q-values.
 Over time, the agent learns an optimal policy that maximizes cumulative rewards, allowing it to play the game effectively.

+1. **Record**: 80.
+1. **Mean Score**: 49.

+### Problems

+One of the main challenges in this implementation is that the snake does not have spatial awareness of its body.
+Therefore, it can inadvertently collide with itself, leading to premature game over.

 ![Snake](code/22.png)

 ## Table of Contents